 In our guide for small business owners ("What documents you need when employing staff"), we look in detail at all the factors you need to consider and the documents you need when employing staff, casual workers and freelancers/contractors.

-But how can an employer currently check a person’s legal right to work in the UK, and how might Brexit and the government’s new plans affect this process?
+But how can an employer currently check a person’s legal right to work in the UK, and how might Brexit and the government’s plans affect this process?

 The employer's legal obligation